-The community consists of 8 residents with mental health problems and 5 voluntary co-workers, living in the main house and a further 5 people living in the move-on house, Roan Lodge, which opened in April 2003.
-The 4 staff, known as the Core Group, come in on weekdays.
+The community consists of residents with mental health challenges and voluntary co-workers.
+Staff, known as the Core Group, come in on weekdays.
 The community has 17 acres of land, including vegetable gardens, woodland and pasture land.
 The main house has wheelchair access and a disabled toilet on the ground floor.

-Lothlorien is a member of the Association of Therapeutic Communities.
+Lothlorien is a member of the The Consortium of Therapeutic Communities

 How to contact us

 Address: Lothlorien Community (Rokpa Trust), Corsock, Castle Douglas, Dumfries & Galloway, DG7 3DR.